ndrewr/geomuze/README.md

 - UNFAVE removes the track from the Faves list Finally, there is a special option SCATTER which simultaneously displays all geo-pts associated with each song track.

-Fave Track lists can be saved and reloaded next time you visit geomuze.
+Fave Track lists can be saved and reloaded (local store) next time you visit geomuze.

 Both lists can be filtered by tracks that have samples, lyrics, or both.